Water News

 Comprehensive Study finds Widespread Mercury Contamination Across Western North America

-An international team of scientists led by the U.S. Geological Survey, recently documented widespread mercury contamination in air, soil, sediment, plants, fish, and wildlife at various levels across western North America.
+[ad_1] An international team of scientists led by the U.S. Geological Survey, recently documented widespread mercury contamination in air, soil, sediment, plants, fish, and wildlife at various levels across western North America.
 They evaluated potential risk from mercury to human, fish, and wildlife health, and examined resource management activities that influence this risk.
-Wetland habitats, such …
+Wetland habitats, …

 Read moreComprehensive Study finds Widespread Mercury Contamination Across Western North America